Omicron Aquarii: Properties

-The spectrum of Omicron Aquarii fits a stellar classification of B7 IVe; the luminosity class of IV suggests that this is a subgiant star that is exhausting the supply of hydrogen at its core and is in the process of evolving into a giant star.
-The 'e' suffix on the class indicates that the spectrum shows emission lines of hydrogen, thus categorizing this as a Be star.
+The spectrum of Omicron Aquarii fits a stellar classification of B5V, indicating that this is a main sequence star.

 Omicron Aquarii has 4.2 times the mass of the Sun and four times the Sun's radius.
-It is radiating 340 times the luminosity of the Sun from its photosphere at an effective temperature of 11,145 K. This is classified as a Gamma Cassiopeiae type variable star and its brightness varies from magnitude +4.68 down to +4.89.
+It is radiating 644 times the luminosity of the Sun from its photosphere at an effective temperature of 11,145 K. This is classified as a Gamma Cassiopeiae type variable star and its brightness varies from magnitude +4.68 down to +4.89.
 It is likely a single star, with no stellar companions.

 This star is spinning rapidly with an equatorial rotational velocity of 368 km/s, which is ~96% of the star's critical rotation velocity of 391 km/s.
 This is creating an equatorial bulge with a radius of 6.8±1.0 Solar radius compared to a polar radius of 6.0±0.8 Solar radius.
 As a result, the polar temperature 11500±578 K; higher than the equator.

 The emission lines are being generated by a decreted circumstellar disk of hot hydrogen gas.
 This disk has been globally stable for at least twenty years, as of 2020.
 It is inclined at an angle of 75±3 ° to the plane of the sky.
 90% of the hydrogen emission comes from within 9.5 stellar radii of the host star, and the disk has an estimated mass of 1.8×10^−10 of the star's mass.